christopherzc/christopherzc.github.io/_teaching/2023-summer-teaching.md

 In Summer of 2023, I served as a Graduate Teaching Assistant for the class CS7650: Natural Language Processsing under Dr. Mark Riedl.
 My duties included but were not limited to:

----
-*Helping students with course material and debugging coding assignments.
+* Helping students with course material and debugging coding assignments.

-*Designing Exam Questions.
+* Designing Exam Questions.

-*Answering student questions on a class forum.
+* Answering student questions on a class forum.

-*Assisting in assignment design and quality control.
+* Assisting in assignment design and quality control.
----